Is your fullness gauge broken?

 We are naturally busy people, juggling all of our responsibilities and multitasking.

-Multitasking can be our worst enemy.
+Multitasking can be your worst enemy.

 The more research and reading I do about organisation and being productive (I know, a little sad) the more I learn that it is far MORE productive to focus on one task at a time and find your FLOW.

-Even if you have a few tasks to complete, using a strategy such as the Pomodoro Technique to actually focus your time blocks on one task at a time instead of multitasking is found to be more productive.
+Even if you have a few tasks to complete, using a strategy such as the Pomodoro Technique to focus your time blocks on one task at a time instead of multitasking is found to be more productive.

-Anyway, back to our stomachs, focusing on what we are eating and nothing else can help us regain the ability to feel our fullness.
-Here are some ideas:
+Anyway, back to our stomachs, focusing on what you are eating and nothing else can help you regain the ability to feel your fullness.

 Eat without distraction